Formal and Informal Coaching

 Informal coaching does not take place in scheduled appointments but in everyday workplace conversations.
 These conversations may be short or long, one-to-one or within a group, task-focused or people-focused – what qualifies them as coaching is not a formal model or structure, but a style of conversation.

-As informal coaching is not confined to formal sessions, the coaching style is not used exclusively but according to the demands of the situation, as part of a range of management styles.
+As informal coaching is not confined to formal sessions, this leadership style is not used exclusively but according to the demands of the situation, as part of a range of management styles.
 During a given conversation a manager may switch in and out of coaching mode, as well as using other management styles, as described in the post on Coaching and Leadership.

 Which style should I use?